fern4lvarez/go-metainspector/README.md

 ```

 ##Contribute!
 You all are welcome to take a seat and make a contribution to this repo: reviews, issues, feature suggestions, possible code or functionality enhancements...
-Anything is appreciated!
+Everything is appreciated!

 ##TODO (aka Nice To Have)
 * Example site as SaaS